cgebbe/demo_kalman/README.tex.md

 \\
 \text{ with } & \mu_3 = \mu_1 + K(\mu_2-\mu_1) \\
 & \Sigma_3 = \Sigma_1 + K(\Sigma_2+\Sigma_1)K^T \\
-& K=\Sigma_1(\Sigma_1+\Sigma_2)^{-1}\end{aligned}
+& K=\Sigma_1(\Sigma_1+\Sigma_2)^{-1}
+\end{aligned}
 $$
-Concerning point 2 and point 3.
-In general, it cannot be guaranteed that the resulting PDF of the prediction and update step is also a normal PDF.
+Concerning point 2 and point 3: In general, it cannot be guaranteed that the resulting PDF of the prediction and update step is also a normal PDF.
 In order to ensure this, we have to constrain the type of system model and measurement model.
 These models must be a linear combination of the [following form](https://en.wikipedia.org/wiki/Kalman_filter#Underlying_dynamical_system_model), otherwise the resulting PDF is not a normal PDF anymore:

 - $p(x_k) = F_k p(x_{k-1}) + B_k u_k + w_k$  for the system model